-- 1st warning pupil's initials written on board ('A chance to put things right.') - O 2nd warning placement in BSR is extended by one period (this will include a lunchtime placement in the BSR or a 3.45pm finish, if the warning extends the placement from P.3 to P.4 or from P.5) - o 3rd warning placement in BSR is extended by a period of up to an additional day, which may include an additional 3.45pm finish and lunchtime placement (12.00 1.30pm). - o 4th warning could result in a suspension.
+- o 1st warning pupil's initials written on board ('A chance to put things right.') - o 2nd warning placement in RR is extended by one period (this will include a lunchtime placement in the RR or a 4pm finish, if the warning extends the placement from P.3 to P.4 or from P.5) - o 3rd warning placement in RR is extended by a period of up to an additional day, which may include an additional 4pm finish and lunchtime placement (12.15pm 1.45pm). - o 4th warning could result in a suspension.
 If the incident is serious, the suspension may be for longer than one day.
-Return to school will be via the BSR, including a 3.45pm finish and a lunchtime placement in the BSR. - When pupils arrive at the BSR, they must hand over their mobile phone, which can be collected at 3.45pm, or at the end of their placement time.
+Return to school will be via the RR, including a 4pm finish and a lunchtime placement in the RR. - When pupils arrive at the RR, they must hand over their mobile phone, which can be collected at 4pm, or at the end of their placement time.
 Mobile phones must be handed back in at the start of the following day.
-Continued refusal to hand over the mobile phone could result in a one-day suspension for defiance. - In the BSR, pupils will complete differentiated work booklets.
-Pupils are expected to work in silence and must complete all work to the best of their ability.
+Continued refusal to hand over the mobile phone could result in a one-day suspension for defiance. - In the RR, pupils will complete differentiated work booklets.
+Pupils are expected to work in silence and must complete all work to the best of their ability. - Whilst in the RR, pupils are required to complete a behaviour reflection sheet and any relevant support and intervention work as directed by staff - If your child is referred to the RR, you will be notified by Class Charts.
+This will show as a C3 consequence and does include the same day rebuild session, meaning a finish time of 3.30pm (unless multiple sessions have been incurred).
+You will also receive a call from the member of staff who made the RR referral to discuss the reasons for the referral and strategies for improvement.
+All staff will be following the parental contact flowchart in the Parents' section of the school website.

-- Whilst in the BSR, pupils are required to complete a behaviour reflection sheet and complete the BSR expectations sheet. - If your child is referred to the BSR, you will be notified by ClassCharts.
-This will show as a C3 consequence and does include the same day detention, meaning a finish time of 3.15pm (unless multiple detentions have been incurred).
-You will also receive a call from the member of staff who made the BSR referral to discuss the reasons for the referral and strategies for improvement.
-All staff will be following the parental contact flowchart in the Parents' section of the school website. - Whilst completing a BSR placement, if a pupil is absent or signs out for a medical appointment, they must make up the equivalent time in the BSR, including a lunchtime placement or a 3.45pm finish, if required.
+• Whilst completing a RR placement, if a pupil is absent or signs out for a medical appointment, they must make up the equivalent time in the RR, including a lunchtime placement or a 4pm finish, if required.